-half-life Time required for the body to reduce the amount of drug in the plasma by one-half. hallucinogenic drug A drug or plant substance that produces psychotomimetic effects and sensory distortions. halogenated hydrocarbon Compound that contains halogen (chlorine, fluorine, bromine, iodine) combined with hydrogen and carbon. hashish Resin from the marijuana plant that contains higher levels of THC. hCG Human chorionic gonadotropin.
+half-life Time required for the body to reduce the amount of drug in the plasma by one-half. allucinogenic drug A drug or plant substance that produces psychotomimetic effects and sensory distortions. halogenated hydrocarbon Compound that contains halogen (chlorine, fluorine, bromine, iodine) combined with hydrogen and carbon. hashish Resin from the marijuana plant that contains higher levels of THC. hCG Human chorionic gonadotropin.
 A glycoprotein hormone produced in pregnancy to maintain progesterone production. heart rate (HR) Number of heartbeats per minute. heartburn (acid indigestion) A painful burning feeling behind the sternum that occurs when stomach acid backs up into the esophagus. hematinic Medications containing iron compounds, used to increase hemoglobin production. hematuria Appearance of blood or red blood cells in the urine. hemoglobin Protein in red blood cells that transports oxygen to all tissues of the body. hemorrhage Loss of blood from blood vessels. hemozoin Crystalline disposal product from the digestion of blood from blood-feeding parasites.

-hepatic microsomal metabolism Specific enzymes in the liver (P450 family) that metabolize som drugs and can be increased (stimulated) by some medications of decreased (inhibited) by other medications so that therapeutic drug blood levels are altered.
-Protrusion of an organ through the tissue usually containing it hernia for example, intestinal tissue pushing outside the abdominal cavity, or stomach pushing into the diaphragm (hiatal hernia). high-densityOne of the forms of cholesterol transported in the blood withlipoprotein (HDL)lipoprotein; known as "good" cholesterol.
-Condition usually in women in which body and facial hair is excessive.
-Substance that interacts with tissues to produce most of the symptoms of allergy.
-HIV Human immunodeficiency virus, responsible for producing AID A skin condition characterized by intensely itching wheals cause by an allergic reaction; also called urticaria. homeostasis Normal state of balance among the body's internal organs. subtype of the influenza type A virus; also referred to as swine f H1N1 or pig flu hormone Substance produced within one organ and secreted directly int the circulation to exert its effects at a distant location.
-Abnormally high degree of acidity (for example, pH less than 1) the stomach.
+hepatic microsomal metabolism Specific enzymes in the liver (P450 family) that metabolize some drugs and can be increased (stimulated) by some medications or decreased (inhibited) by other medications so that therapeutic drug blood levels are altered. hernia Protrusion of an organ through the tissue usually containing it; for example, intestinal tissue pushing outside the abdominal cavity, or stomach pushing into the diaphragm (hiatal hernia). high-density lipoprotein (HDL) One of the forms of cholesterol transported in the blood with lipoprotein; known as "good" cholesterol. hirsutism Condition usually in women in which body and facial hair is excessive. histamine Substance that interacts with tissues to produce most of the symptoms of allergy.
+HIV Human immunodeficiency virus, responsible for producing AIDS. hives A skin condition characterized by intensely itching wheals caused by an allergic reaction; also called urticaria. homeostasis Normal state of balance among the body's internal organs.
+H1N1 subtype of the influenza type A virus; also referred to as swine flu or pig flu hormone Substance produced within one organ and secreted directly into the circulation to exert its effects at a distant location. hyperacidity Abnormally high degree of acidity (for example, pH less than 1) in the stomach.